R-s0n/Github_Brute-Dork/README.md

 This tool is a quick and easy Python script designed to identify Github search terms that can yield potentially valuable results for security researchers and bug bounty hunters.
-Using the Github api, this script will perform search repos associated with a target organization and return a list of the searches sorted by the number of results.
+Using the Github api, this script will perform a search for repos associated with a target organization and return a list of the searches sorted by the number of results.
 This will allow researchers to identify potential code stored in Github that may contain sensitive information.  -rs0n

 *******************************************************************
 *I AM NOT RESPONSABLE FOR HOW YOU USE THIS TOOL.
 DON'T BE A DICK!*